medical IDs for anaphylaxis and EpiPen use

 Share the information that’s important to your care, such as use of rescue medications or contraindication for tests like MRIs.

-Pair a medical ID for anaphylaxis and EpiPen use with the protection plan that’s right for you.
+Pair a medical ID with the protection plan that’s right for you.

 What exactly is anaphylaxis?